kbwar12/phd-project-extraction/dual-layer/docker/QUICK_START_GUI.md

 This script will:
 - Create the `.env` file if it doesn't exist
 - Start all Docker containers (including GUIs)
-- Pull the Ollama model
+- Note: Ollama must be running separately (see Prerequisites)
 - Initialize DocBench knowledge graph

 ### Option 2: Manual Start